caj50/caj50.github.io/Analysis Tutorials/MA10207T4/Tutorial4.md

 \BeginKnitrBlock{Non-theorem}<div class="Non-theorem" custom-style="ExampleStyle" id="Non:unnamed-chunk-2"><span class="Non-theorem" custom-style="NameStyle"><strong> Non-theorem: </strong></span><p> Let $(a_n)_{n\in\mathbb{N}}$ and $(b_n)_{n\in\mathbb{N}}$ be sequences and let $L,M \in \mathbb{R}$ be such that $a_n \to L$ and $b_n \to L$ as $n \to \infty$.
 If $a_n < b_n \; \forall n \in \mathbb{N}$, then $L < M$.</p></div>\EndKnitrBlock{Non-theorem}
 To see why this is false, consider the sequences defined by $a_n = 1 - \frac{1}{n}$ and $b_n = 1$.
 We note that each $a_n$ is strictly less than each corresponding $b_n$, but we find that $$\lim_{n \to \infty} a_n = 1 = \lim_{n \to \infty} b_n.$$

-The second reason why <a href="#thm:thm1">1.1</a> is so important, is that it gives us this second theorem[^1]:
+The second reason why Theorem <a href="#thm:thm1">1.1</a> is so important, is that it gives us this second theorem[^1]:
 \BeginKnitrBlock{theorem}<div class="bookdown-theorem" custom-style="TheoremStyleUpright" id="thm:thm2"><span class="thm:thm2" custom-style="NameStyle"><strong><span id="thm:thm2"></span>Theorem 1.2   (Uniqueness of Limits) </strong></span><p>If $(a_n)_{n\in\mathbb{N}}$ is convergent with $a_n \to L$ and $a_n \to M$ as $n \to \infty$, then $L = M$.</p></div>\EndKnitrBlock{theorem}

 [^1]: Feel free to ignore this footnote, but there are areas of maths where limits are not unique.
-This is usually in the realm of topology, which you can take in Year 3 [MA30055](https://www.bath.ac.uk/catalogues/2022-2023/ma/MA30055.html).
+This is usually in the realm of topology, which you can take in Year 3 [(MA30055)](https://www.bath.ac.uk/catalogues/2022-2023/ma/MA30055.html).
 Luckily for us, everything behaves nicely, and our limits are unique.

 ### Bounded Sequences
 Much like we have done with sets, we can formulate a definition which allows us to `trap' sequences.